Derivative-Free Optimization via Finite Difference Approximation: An Experimental Study: Experimental Studies

-In this section, we present two examples from the numerical experiments in \cite{broadie2011general}, designed to evaluate algorithm performance under different levels of artificial noise.
-The model $Y(x) = \mu(x) + \epsilon(x)$ is considered, where $x$ is a scalar, and the noise term $\epsilon(x)$ is a zero-mean Gaussian noise with variance $\sigma^2$. \begin{itemize} \item $\mu(x) = x^4$, with noise levels $\sigma \in \{0.1, 1, 10\}$. \item $\mu(x) = -100\cos(\pi x / 100)$, with noise levels $\sigma \in \{ 1, 10, 100 \}$. \end{itemize} For both examples, the domain is set to be $\mathcal{X} = [-50, 50]$ with a starting point of $x_0 = 30$.
-To assess the impact of batch processing on stochastic approximation, we compare the KW algorithm with the batch-based stochastic approximation algorithm presented in Algorithm \ref{alg:algorithm_SO}.
-To maintain solutions within the interval $\mathcal{X}$, we apply a truncation technique at each iteration.
-Specifically, at the $k$-th iteration, the update step is defined as $x_{k+1} = \Pi_{\mathcal{X}}\left(x_k - a_k g_k\right)$, where $\Pi_{\mathcal{X}}$ denotes the projection operator onto $\mathcal{X}$.
-The projection operator maps any point $x$ into the domain $\mathcal{X}$ by selecting the closest point within $\mathcal{X}$ to $x$.
-For the KW algorithm, we use tuning sequences $a_k = a/k $, $ c_k = c/k^{1/4}$, setting $a = c = 1$ as recommended in many studies \citep[see, e.g.,][]{broadie2011general}.
 We compare the root mean squared error (RMSE) of the solution gap and the oscillatory period length. \begin{itemize} \item RMSE(Solution Gap) is defined as the RMSE of the distance between the solution point and the optimal point $0$. \item The oscillatory period is defined as the number of sample pairs until the algorithm stops oscillating between boundary points.
 Specifically, in this section, this period is represented by the cardinality of the set $ \{k \geq 2 : (x_k = 50 \ \text{and} \ x_{k-1} = -50) \ \text{or} \ (x_k = -50 \ \text{and} \ x_{k-1} = 50)\}$. \end{itemize}